The Hoxton Amsterdam – Amsterdam branch of hip London hotel in the historic canal ring.

 - Best Room: The 3 Concept rooms (which cannot be booked, only requested) have their own character.
 Cosy Tubby, up in the loft, is the only room with a standalone bathtub next to the bed.
 Fruity comes with a fireplace and superb canal views, while opulent Floral has hidden doors in the wood-paneled walls and golden mosaic ceilings in the bathroom.

 - For Families: There are several interconnecting rooms.

-The Hoxton – Local Transport
+The Hoxton Amsterdam – Local Transport

-- Walking: Lively Jordaan district, Anne Frank House, and Dam Square are just a few minutes on foot; walkable to attractions in the Medieval Centre and Red Light District; Museum Quarter is 20 minutes on foot.
+- Walking: Lively Jordaan district, Anne Frank House, and Dam Square are just a few minutes on foot; walkable to attractions in the Medieval Center and Red Light District; Museum Quarter is 20 minutes on foot.

 - Taxis, Uber: Taxis and Uber charge around €35 from the airport to the hotel.
 Within the city, Uber rides cost around half of taxi fares.
 It’s often quicker to walk, cycle, or jump on a tram.

-The Hoxton – What’s Nearby?
+The Hoxton Amsterdam – What’s Nearby?

 Recommended Nearby Tours

 - Gs Brunch Boat – The world’s only brunch boat sets sail year round from Keizersgracht 177.
 Extensive menus are accompanied by mimosas and bloody marys, together with an hour and a half’s Amsterdam canal tour.
 Start location: 6-minute walk.

 - Secret Food Tours – Sample raw herring, stamppot, stroopwafel, pancakes, and more on this walking tour of traditional Dutch food hotspots.
 Meet at the Anne Frank House.
 Start location: 7-minute walk.